marcus7777/torrent-sites/README.md

 Things to add:
 * A nice way edit the local storage.
-* A way to authentication people and list people as okay to edit.
+* A way to authentication people and list people as okay to propagate.
 * A way of listing public site for people without a domain name.